You are currently viewing U. S. family-based immigration

 • Parents over 21 years of age.

-You will be able to request these immediate relatives without the need to wait for a visa number or a turn for it.
+Likewise, citizens will be able to request these immediate family members without the need to wait for a visa number or an appointment to do so.

 Other Family